martinpopper/ErgastF1-Dataset/README.md

    `(conn = py.connect('DRIVER='+driver+';SERVER='+server+';DATABASE='+database+';ENCRYPT=yes;TrustServerCertificate=yes;'))`
 Be sure to change the driver name to the driver that you are using on your own computer.

+4. Once all the steps are complete, you can run the py file and you will have the database locally populated from the csv files.

-4. Once all the steps are complete, the script should create the database on your computer where you specified the connection.
+   the script should create the database on your computer where you specified the connection.
 The files will be populated now and you can run the interface to get the output from the SQL queries.

-### Editing the log in button.py file
+## Editing the log in button.py file
-1. steps here
-2. ...
+1. On line 140, ...

+## Running the program
+1. Run `log in button.py`
+3. Log in to the database with username: `admin` and password: `1234`
+4. Copy and paste queries from `samples.sql` into the text box
+   1. Keep repeating this process until you are satisfied

 ## Contributions
 - [Martin Popper](https://github.com/martinpopper)